-Some dieters claim they reduce cholesterol levels, improve overall health and wellness.
+Some dieters claim they improve overall health and wellness.
 There are people stating that they experience appetite suppression.
-However, the research doesn’t fully support the claims.
+However, the research doesn’t fully support the claims, NCBI states.

 It seems counter intuitive however as complex carbs are more filling than fats, given an equal serving size.
 For example 100 calories is roughly 25 strawberries or an entire 16oz pack of spinach, vs less than 1 tbsp of olive oil.